Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 Finally, the last two traits you should be aware of are `DoubleEndedIterator` and `ExactSizeIterator`.

-We could implement these for our Album type but we'd really just be wrapping Vec, so I'll give some more direct examples.
+We could implement these for our Album type, but we'd really just be wrapping Vec, so I'll give some more direct examples.

 🦀 We've spoken about `ExactSizeIterator`, it can tell you the size of the iterator _without_ consuming it, using the `.len()` method

+![other-traits.png](014-iterators/other-traits.png)

 🦀 `DoubleEndedIterator` allows you to reverse the order of an Iterator with `.rev()`.

-![other-traits.png](014-iterators/other-traits.png)

-🦀 The Iterators returned from all collections in the standard library are all both of these
+🦀 The Iterators returned from all collections in the standard library are all, both of these

 🦀 To my surprise, even the `Iter` structs used for `LinkedList` and `BinaryHeap` are both `DoubleEndedIterator`, I didn't expect that.